FudaWiki/fudawiki-files/mekurifuda.md

 In 1702, in Edo, Shichirobei Akai Masayuki, a senior official of the front line, was appointed concurrently as a gambling inspector, and during his term, 3 people were executed and 18 were exiled for gambling.
 This punishment was criticized as being too harsh and severe, and he was eventually dismissed from his position as gambling inspector only 3 months after he was appointed.

-In 1742, the 8th Shogun, Tokugawa Yoshimune, ordered the compilation of "*Kujikata Osadamegaki* (Book of Rules for Public Officials)" which describes the punishment for playing *yomikaruta* or betting games: 30 days of handcuffs for first offenders, and a fine of 3 kanmon (approx. 75,000 yen) for repeat offenders.
+In 1742, the 8th Shogun, Tokugawa Yoshimune, ordered the compilation of "*Kujikata Osadamegaki* (Book of Rules for Public Officials)" which describes the punishment for playing *yomikaruta* or betting games: 30 days of handcuffs for first offenders, and a fine of 3 *kanmon* (approx. 75,000 yen today) for repeat offenders.

+In 1792, the "Ofu (Owari Province) Criminal Law Rules" was enacted, where repeat offenders of gambling with karuta are punished by 10 days of imprisonment.

 According to Jan Cock Blomhoff's description in a catalog of his collection of Japanese relics obtained in 1824, those who were caught gambling by the police were beaten with an iron rod 50 times for the first offense, or beaten with an iron rod 100 times and then imprisoned for the second offense, or executed for the third offense.